nikoder/Habitat-annotation-of-forward-facing-benthic-imagery/1_README.md

 <HR>
 </HR>

 We have developed a simple approach to characterise the composition and complexity of habitats from horizontally facing benthic imagery, adapting existing standardised schema for benthic composition (CATAMI classification scheme<sup>1</sup>) and benthic complexity<sup>2</sup>, with the addition of a class to quantify the % of benthos versus open water within the horizontally facing image.

 The annotation approach is rapid and produces % composition and mean and standard deviation estimates of complexity which enable flexible modeling of habitat occurrence and habitat-fish relationships.

 This annotation schema is described and included in a published paper<sup>3</sup>, please cite if you use it.
-However, please refer to this GitHub repository for uptodate versions of the annotation schema.
+Please refer to this GitHub repository for updated versions of the annotation schema.

 Parts of this annotation scheme have also been trailed in two further published papers<sup>4,5</sup>.